deduu/auditi/docs/getting-started/quickstart.md

 print(response.choices[0].message.content)
 ```

-## 4. View Verification
+## 4. View Your Traces

-Go to [http://localhost:3000](http://localhost:3000) to see your trace in real-time!
+Go to [http://localhost:5173](http://localhost:5173) to see your trace in real-time!

+## Next Steps

+- Learn about [SDK Integration Patterns](../guides/sdk-integration.md) for more advanced usage
+- Explore [Platform Features](../guides/platform-features.md) like evaluation and analytics
+- Configure [Cost Tracking & Pricing](../guides/pricing.md) for your models